Roldak/roldak.github.io/arrays.md

 [warn] ... warnings found
 {% endhighlight %}

-It basically tells us that our code is suboptimal and could get faster by following the advice that are given for each warning.
+It is essentially telling us that our code is suboptimal and that it could make it faster if we were to follow the advices that are given for each warning.
 Let's add the `@miniboxed` annotation on the type parameter `T` of the `MergeSort` method.
 Recompiling will yield :

 // TODO do the rest

 1. Let's first add the line `import MbArray._`.
 2. Then, replace all occurences of the type `Array[T]` by `MbArray[T]`, and all the array instantiations `new Array[T](...)` by `MbArray.empty[T](...)`.